 After the railway…

-The line now plays host to a number of art installations.
+The line from South Pelaw to Consett now plays host to a number of art installations.
 At South Pelaw Junction itself is an earthwork representing the local legend of the Lambton Worm.
 Others include King Coal at Pelton, cows made of JCB parts at Beamish and the Old Transformers at East Castle.